 If you're feeling overwhelmed by stress, don't hesitate to reach out for professional help.
 Many symptoms of stress can also be signs of other health problems, and your health care provider can evaluate your symptoms and rule out any underlying conditions, either physical or mental.
 If high stress is to blame for any mental health symptoms, working with a therapist or counselor can provide a safe space to identify your stressors and find healthy ways to manage stress.

 At Charlie Health, we offer comprehensive mental health treatment for adolescents, young adults, and their families.
-Our virtual intensive outpatient program (IOP) combines one-on-one therapy, group therapy, family therapy, and can arrange access to psychiatric support as needed, with personalized treatment plans for your unique needs.
+Our virtual intensive outpatient program (IOP) combines one-on-one therapy, supported groups, and family therapy into personalized treatment plans for your unique needs.